Certified Public Accountant Complaint Information

 Q. How do I know if a complaint has been filed against me?A. The Board's Enforcement Division will send written notification when an investigative file has been opened against you and ask you to respond to the allegations.

 Q. If a committee feels that professional misconduct occurred, or if the committee cannot decide how to resolve the matter, what happens next?A. Sometimes a committee will try to reach an agreement with the CPA regarding appropriate disciplinary or corrective action.
 Sometimes a committee will invite the complainant and the CPA to meet with the committee at an informal conference.
 An informal conference allows both parties to present information to the committee and respond to the committee's questions.
-If an agreement between the CPA and the Committee is reached an agreed consent order ("ACO") resolving the investigation will be offered to the Board for its ratification or refusal.
-If an agreement cannot be reached and the committee determines that a violation has occurred, or if the committee is unable to resolve the dispute, the complaint is prosecuted before an administrative law judge ("ALJ") of the State Office of Administrative Hearings.
+If an agreement between the CPA and the Committee is reached, an agreed consent order ("ACO") resolving the investigation will be offered to the Board for its ratification or refusal.
+If an agreement cannot be reached and the committee determines that a violation has occurred, or if the committee is unable to resolve the dispute, the complaint is prosecuted before an administrative law judge ("ALJ") at the State Office of Administrative Hearings.

 Q. How will I know the resolution of my complaint?A. During the investigation process, CPAs and complainants are notified that the investigation is active and pending.
 Upon final resolution, the complainant is notified of the outcome.